Vishalraikwar007/pycon.tw/README.md

     SECRET_KEY=twvg)o_=u&@6^*cbi9nfswwh=(&hd$bhxh9iq&h-kn-pff0&&3

-If you’re using a database for the first time, create a database named `pycontw2016` owned by the database user specified in the env file:
+If you’re using a database for the first time, create a database named `pycontw2016` owned by the database user specified in the env file :

 > Enter pycontw_db_1 container
 ```cmd